Want to just get started? Click here to sign up for Gusto and set up employee benefits today.

 - Documents: When the employer uploads a document for the employee to sign, it’s accessible through the employee dashboard.
 The employee can submit it back to the employer through the dashboard too.

 - 401(k) Account Details: Employees can click on the Benefits tab to view information about an existing 401(k) account, including the account balance.

 - 401(k) Contribution: If the company manages its 401(k) account through Gusto and Guideline, employees can make changes to their payroll percentage contributions for the 401(k).
 They also can adjust the types of investments they’re making.

-- Paid Time off: For employees who have paid time off (PTO) benefits or sick leave benefits, they can manage these benefits in the dashboard.
-They can request a partial or full day off, and they can select multiple days.
-After submitting the request, the administrator will need to approve or deny the PTO in Gusto.
+- Paid Time off: Employees with paid time off (PTO) or sick leave benefits can manage these benefits in the dashboard.
+They can request a partial or full day off and select multiple days.
+After submitting the request, the administrator approves or denies the PTO in Gusto.